Excerpt from 100 Years of Buffalo Broadcasting

 He was proud of wrestling’s showmanship, which had blossomed since he had been the world’s heavyweight champ 20 years earlier.
 “Sure, there is showmanship in wrestling.
 We try to dress up our business just like the downtown merchant decorates his shop windows to attract customers.”

-Wrestling, of course, goes way back in Buffalo– to big Friday Night sell out crowds through the 30s, 40s, and 50s, first at the old Broadway Auditorium (now “The Broadway Barns” and the home of Buffalo’s snowplows), and then Memorial Auditorium when it opened in 1940.
+Wrestling, of course, goes way back in Buffalo.
+Crowds sold out Friday night matches through the 30s, 40s, and 50s; first at the old Broadway Auditorium (now “The Broadway Barns” and the home of Buffalo’s snowplows) and then Memorial Auditorium when it opened in 1940.

 “This was a shirt and tie crowd,” said the late Buffalo News Sports Editor Larry Felser, who remembered when Wrestling at the Aud was one of the biggest events in Buffalo.

 “Not that many people had TV sets back then,” remembered Felser in 2001.
 “People were crowding into Sears and appliance stores to try to see this thing on TV, because the place was sold out.”

 And with all those big crowds, there was no wrestler who could draw them in like Gorgeous George.